spm/spm-docs/docs/tutorials/beginners/MEEG/evoked.md

 around each trial (which is only necessary for the time-frequency analysis).

+Previously, for instructive purposes, you ran the preprocessing steps one-by-one, saved a batch for each individual step and then chained these batches to make a pipeline.
+Now, when you are familiar with the idea of a dependency, we will create a single batch that contains all the preprocessing steps, which can then be run in one go.

 ### Crop

 To crop the data, select the crop option from "SPM -- M/EEG --